unjica/unjica/documentation/project-overview.md

 ## Introduction

 Unjica is a modern web application built using Next.js 15, React 19, and TypeScript.
 The project follows the App Router architecture introduced in Next.js 13+ and leverages the latest features of the React ecosystem to provide a robust and performant user experience.
+It features AI-generated art news digests that keep users updated on the latest trends in the art world.

 ## Key Features

 - **Modern Frontend Stack**: Built with Next.js 15 and React 19
 - **TypeScript Integration**: Full TypeScript support for enhanced developer experience and code quality
-- **Email Functionality**: Email subscription and contact capabilities via Nodemailer
+- **AI-Generated Art Digests**: Hourly generated articles analyzing current art news and trends
+- **Database Integration**: Prisma ORM with SQLite/PostgreSQL for storing generated content
+- **Scheduling System**: Reliable cron-based scheduling for automatic content generation
 - **Responsive Design**: Mobile-friendly layout with Tailwind CSS
 - **Interactive UI**: Animation and interaction effects powered by Framer Motion
-- **Analytics**: Google Analytics integration through nextjs-google-analytics
+- **Analytics**: Google Analytics integration
-- **Component Library**: Custom UI components with Radix UI primitives
+- **Component Library**: Custom UI components with modern design

-- **CSS Styling**: Tailwind CSS with additional utilities via clsx and tailwind-merge
+## AI Content Generation

+The application features an intelligent content generation system:

+### Art News Digests

+- **Automated Generation**: New digests are created hourly
+- **Art News Analysis**: Identifies trends and patterns in recent art news
+- **Rich Content**: Includes titles, summaries, detailed content, and tags
+- **Database Storage**: All generated articles are stored for future access

+### Scheduling System

+- **External Cron Triggering**: Uses Vercel Cron or other external services
+- **Configurable Schedule**: Default hourly generation with customizable timing
+- **Manual Generation**: Admin users can trigger generation on demand
+- **Stateless Architecture**: Compatible with serverless deployment models

 ## Project Goals

-The Unjica project aims to provide a clean, modern web application that serves as a foundation for building dynamic web experiences.
-It includes features like:

-- Interactive UI components with smooth animations
-- Email subscription functionality
-- Responsive design suitable for various devices
-- Performance optimization techniques
+The Unjica project aims to provide a modern platform for art enthusiasts to stay updated with the latest trends and developments in the contemporary art world.
+It showcases how AI can be used to analyze and synthesize information from multiple sources into cohesive, readable content.

+Specific goals include:

+- Demonstrating AI-powered content generation capabilities
+- Providing a reliable system for automatic content updates
+- Creating an engaging user experience for art news consumption
-- Modern development patterns
+- Implementing modern web development patterns and practices
+- Showcasing integration of AI with database and frontend systems

 ## Target Audience

 This project is intended for:

+- Art enthusiasts interested in staying updated on art trends
 - Frontend developers working with React and Next.js
-- Designers looking for a modern, customizable UI framework
-- Product teams needing a robust starting point for web applications
+- Developers interested in AI content generation
 - Students and learners exploring modern web development patterns

+## Technology Stack

+- **Frontend**: Next.js 15, React 19, TypeScript, Tailwind CSS
+- **Backend**: Next.js API Routes, Prisma ORM
+- **Database**: SQLite (development), PostgreSQL (production)
+- **Deployment**: Vercel with Cron Jobs
+- **Scheduling**: External cron services, Vercel Cron

 ## Project Status

-The project is currently in active development with version 0.1.0.
-Features and integrations continue to be added as the project evolves.
+The project is currently in active development with ongoing improvements to the content generation system and user interface.

 ## License and Usage